centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 #### Start configuring

-Make sure the MariaDB reporting system is started and then run the commands below and answer the commands below and answer the questions:
+Make sure the MariaDB reporting system is started and then run the commands below and answer the questions:

 ```shell
 /usr/share/centreon-bi/config/install.sh